 No, Blue crayfish are not plant safe.
 It is absolutely not possible to keep this species in a planted tank.
-For example, Anacharis, Hornwort and Java Fern are favored by a large number of crayfish species.
+For example, Anacharis, Hornwort, and Java Fern (read the guide) are favored by a large number of crayfish species.
 The only plants that crayfish tend to leave alone are floaters (read my article about Top 7 floating plants for beginners).

 Note: If you need a plant safe crayfish, check out my guide “Dwarf Mexican Crayfish – Detailed Guide: Care, Diet, and Breeding”.

 Male blue crayfish have much larger claws than females.
 Their tails are also narrower.

 The male crayfish has two L-shaped appendages (sperm transfer organs) behind their legs called claspers.
 The females have a circular sperm receptacle between the bases of the last two pairs of walking legs.